aBrihoum/dev.to/How I optimized my Angular website/source.md

 />
 ```

-The same thing for the pizza picture :
+The same process goes for the pizza picture, so inside the `<head>` of `index.html` I also need to add :

 ```html
 <!-- index.html -->